arunav-bhattacharya/learning-kotlin/README.md

        Welcome Arunav, Kaushik, Sanjoy, to the world of Kotlin !
     ```

+- Unlike languages like Java, Kotlin doesn’t require a statement or expression to belong to a method and a method to belong to a class, at least not in the source code we write.
+When the code is compiled, or executed as script, Kotlin will create wrapper classes and methods as necessary to satisfy the JVM expectations.

 ### 1.d.
 Variables - `var` & `val`

 - Immutable variables are defined as `val` and mutable variables are defined as `var`